BrunoMaucourt/Necromunda/README.md

 ## Configuration

-### .env file
+### .env.local file

-Create a .env file at the root of the project based on the .env.example file.
-Update the database connection information:
+Create a .env.local file at the root of the project for installation-specific variables and specify the database URL:

 ``` bash